 For several years now I have been asked if I have a blog.
 Up until this moment, the answer was an unequivicoble “no.” Why?
 Because, I assumed there were many others who can say much better anything I would be tempted to write about.

 So what has changed?
 Essentially I realized that, though this may be true, my unique experiences and ways of framing certain issues may benefit others.
-And so I blog.
+And so I decided to start writing.
+"Blog" seems to indicate more musings, but I want to write in a bit more detail to outline the contours of Christian thought on a range of issues.
+Therefore, while I may occasionally refer to these posts as "blogs," I will usually refer to them as articles.

 My hope is to offer a relatively short post each week--I’ll shoot for 1000-2000 words (I find it very hard to do justice to a topic in under 1000 words).
 Yet since the average person reads about 250 words per minute, my posts should only take five to ten minutes out of your week!

-Yet I’ll try to write relevant posts on issues that matter to us all as followers of Christ (in the 21st Century in the North American context--my limitations).
-More specifically, there are five ways I hope this blog will be helpful to others:
+Yet I’ll try to write relevant articles on issues that matter to us all as followers of Christ (in the 21st Century in the North American context--my limitations).
+More specifically, there are five ways I hope these articles will be helpful to others:

 (1) Learning to be a life-long learner, following Jesus’ greatest command to continually love God with all our minds.
 Much is written about loving God with all our soul, strength and heart, but somehow the mind is often left out in (not always, but often).
-I hope this blog will be part of correcting this imbalance, thereby opening exciting new vistas in your spiritual life.
+I hope these articles will be part of correcting this imbalance, thereby opening exciting new vistas in your spiritual life.

 (2) Thinking Christianly about our work (sometimes referred to as “vocational stewardship”).
 Loving God with our minds naturally has implications for all we do, but we are tempted to bifurcate what we believe and how we do our jobs.
 This leads to emaciated spiritual lives and less-than-fulfilling work lives.
 I hope to share ways I see biblical truth informing our work.